Facts and Myths

 - 82 percent of deaths from hazing involve alcohol.

 Data cited from the national study Hazing in View: Students at Risk conducted by Elizabeth Allan, Ph.D. and Mary Madden, Ph.D. from the University of Maine.
-The full report of both the pilot and complete national study are available at http://www.hazingstudy.org.
+The full report of both the pilot and complete national study is available online.

 Some helpful questions to ask yourself before engaging in a risky act or behavior: